-The lymphatic system is responsible for carrying interstitial fluid originating from the blood to the thoracic duct, also known as the left lymphatic duct, and then back into the bloodstream.
+The lymphatic system is responsible for carrying interstitial fluid originating from the blood to the right lymphatic duct and the thoracic duct, also known as the left lymphatic duct, and then back into the bloodstream.
 En route, the lymph (interstitial fluid) is passed through several secondary lymphoid organs, such as the lymph nodes, where lymphocytes (a specific type of white blood cell) defend the patient against bacteria that has been picked up along the way.
 The lymphatic system is not closed and has no centralized mechanism for circulation, unlike the cardiovascular system.
 Therefore, the transport of lymph is slow and erratic, relying on peristalsis (propagating contractions in smooth muscles used to push contents along the digestive tract), compression of the interstitial fluid from the contraction of nearby skeletal muscles and pulsation of nearby arteries, and a series of valves in the lymphatic channels preventing the lymph from flowing backwards.
-However, if the hydrostatic pressure within these channels becomes too high, for example due to enlarged lymph nodes or obstruction of the vessel by a nearby tumor, lymph can be forced back into the interstitial space, causing the surrounding tissue to swell.
-Another common cause of the atypical lymph flow is the lack of muscles contracting, often due to immobility.
+However, if the hydrostatic pressure within these channels becomes too high, for example due to enlarged lymph nodes or obstruction of the vessel by a nearby tumor, lymph can build up in the interstitial space, causing the surrounding tissue to swell.
+Another common cause of slowed lymph flow is the lack of muscles contracting, often due to immobility.

 Phlebolymphedema results from mixed venous and lymphatic insufficiency.
-In the presence of venous hypertension, the increase in lymphatic flow becomes greater than the transport capacity of the lymphatic system.
+In the presence of venous hypertension, the increase in lymphatic burden becomes greater than the transport capacity of the lymphatic system.

 Symptoms of Lymphedema / Phlebolymphedema